 When the default browser has been changed, web pages are being redirected, or a new toolbar has been unknowingly added to a browser, then you need to confirm whether or not you have been hacked.
-These are the tools you use everyday, and you're the first person to notice any malicious changes.
-Give your virtual workspace a quick scan everyday, to make sure there haven't been any suspicious changes.
+These are the tools you use every day, and you're the first person to notice any malicious changes.
+Give your virtual workspace a quick scan daily to make sure there haven't been any suspicious changes.

 7. Computer Functioning on its Own

 When employees don’t seem to be able to control their mouse or when the computer seems to be functioning on its own, then that is a definite sign that someone has been able to access that computer remotely, possibly trying to look at documents, install new software, or read email.
 The entire computer, including its data, is no longer secure.
 With every tactic intended to prevent network and firewall hacking comes a new method that can circumvent it.
-While not all hacking attempts are meant to destroy information, they can still disrupt productivity, and at the very least, indicate that your network is not as secure as it could be.
-Request a free IT consultation to learn more.
+While not all hacking attempts are meant to destroy information, they can still disrupt productivity and, at the very least, indicate that your network is not as secure as it could be.